robled/rocket-depot/README.md

-A mod of Cory Wright's rdesktop-open designed for my use case.
+A fork of Cory Wright's rdesktop-open designed for my use case.

 http://projects.standblue.net/software/#rdesktop-open